How To Unclog A Toilet Without A Plunger

 Common Reasons for Blockages

-Excessive toilet paper, non-flushable items like wet wipes or sanitary products, mineral build-up, and inadequate water flow create stubborn blockages.
-Children’s toys, makeup, or other foreign objects frequently cause unexpected clogs.
+Larger amounts of toilet paper, non-flushable items like wet wipes or sanitary products, mineral deposits, and poor water flow can lead to tough blockages.
+Things like children’s toys, makeup, or other foreign items often cause surprising clogs.

 Selecting the Right Solution